-604.2 ELIGIBILITY
+4.2 ELIGIBILITY

-Only Individual Members in good standing shall be eligible to be elected or appointed members of, to be heard at or to vote at the House of Delegates in any capacity.
-Members of the House of Delegates must maintain their status as Individual Members in good standing throughout their terms of office.
+Only Individual Members in good standing shall be eligible to be elected or appointed as at-large members of the House of Delegates

 4.3 DOUBLE VOTE PROHIBITED - An Individual Member entitled to vote in House of Delegates meetings may only have one vote regardless of the number of positions held by such member.

+4.3 DOUBLE VOTE PROHIBITED

+An Individual Member entitled to vote in House of Delegates meetings may only have one vote regardless of the number of positions held by such member.

 4.4 VOICE AND VOTING RIGHTS OF MEMBERS - The voice and voting rights of members of the House of Delegates and of individuals shall be as follows: